ArcGIS Blog

 Introduction

-Enterprise GIS is a powerful tool for integration because it allows a company to model the logical, spatial, and topological relationships for all their data.
-At utility companies this is especially important because the GIS is the system of record for how the network distributes resources customers.
-In earlier articles we have provided an overview of the integration strategies, as well as examples of common utility network integrations.
+Enterprise GIS is a powerful tool for integration because it allows a company to model logical, spatial, and topological relationships for all its data.
+At utility companies, this is especially important because GIS is the system of record for how the network distributes resources to customers.
+In earlier articles, we have provided an overview of the integration strategies, as well as examples of common utility network integrations.

 Utility Network Architecture